Quest (video games): Escort quests

 The Escort quest is a combination of killing enemies to maintain the well-being of a non-player character (NPC), while exploring an area alongside that NPC.
-A typical escort quest would involve protecting a character as he or she moves through an enemy-infested area.
+A typical escort quest would involve protecting a character as it moves through an enemy-infested area.
 A majority of the time, the quest will demand the player to slay multiple enemies to ensure the safety of the NPC.
 Escort quests can be beneficial, forcing the players to focus on a particular area in order to play out a scene or reveal a section of the plot.
 Escort quests can also be used to funnel a character from one location to another, leading the player along a route or path.
 However, problems with this type of quest can occur if the artificial intelligence controlling the NPC causes the NPC to behave in unexpected or unmanageable ways.
 Because many escort quests are often perceived as being poorly done, they are very unpopular amongst the gaming community.

 Syntax quests

-A phenomenon unique to text-based games, syntax quests depend on guessing the correct syntax to use to carry out a (typically simple) operation.
+A phenomenon unique to text-based games, syntax quests depend on guessing the correct syntax to carry out a (typically simple) operation.